Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 What are mentions and their main metrics?

-Four main metrics are calculated every time a new is fetched.
+There are four main metrics calculated every time a new social mention is fetched:

 - Interactions indicate the number of people who have liked, commented or shared the post.